rodekruis/data-service-catalogue/docs/payment/list-messages-payments.md

 ---

 !!! info "This section explains"
-    How to perform changes of PA status in the payment phase of a program : end inclusion or pause payments.
+    How to perform changes of PA status in the payment phase of a program: end inclusion or pause payments.

 When performing a payment, 121 platform will notify the Finance Officer and Finance Manager on their actions through a certain number of messages.
 Here the list of messages and related explanations.